Wedding - Couple Information

 For music at St. Stephen's, the couple picks the music in consultation with the parish Music Director.
 Her fee is $75.00 and the couple pays her directly.
 To use another accompanist, the Music Director must grant permission and she is paid her fee.
 Other instrumentalists or special soloists may be engaged with in consultation with the Music Director and clergy.

 A wedding candle is optional.
-It is actually two small candles lit by mothers/family before the service begins and just before the register is signed, the couple uses them to light the single, larger wedding candle.
+It is two small candles lit by mothers/family before the service begins and just before the register is signed, the couple uses them to light the single, larger wedding candle.
 The couple purchases the candles and keeps them afterwards.
-The Altar Guild has candle holders and can be of assistance in purchasing the candles.
+The Altar Guild has a candle holder and can be of assistance in purchasing the candles: 2 @ 3/4" and 1 @ 2 3/4 to 3".

 Pictures may be taken as the bridal party processes in and as the wedding party leaves.
 During the wedding service pictures are not taken as it is a worship service, however, posed pictures may be taken after the service.
 The couple is responsible for advising their photographer of this policy.

-The service may be video taped as long as the camera operator stays in one place and does not distract people from the service.
+The service may be recorded on video as long as the camera operator stays in one place and does not distract people from the service.

 It would be appreciated if confetti was not thrown as it is difficult to clean up.

-For an outdoor service, the couple is encouraged to obtain a public address system and plans should be made for an alternate location in case of bad weather.
+For an outdoor service, the couple is encouraged to obtain a public address system with a lapel mike for the clergy, and plans should be made for an alternate location in case of rain, wind too strong or temperature too cold or hot.
+The clergy will prepare a bulletin with the whole service in it.
+Using a wedding candle is not recommended as the wind may blow it out or over.